-Like any exercise there are some limitations.
+Like any exercise, there are some limitations.
 Previous injuries or your body proportions may make it difficult for you to complete the movement.
-Also, once you’ve mastered the movement and started adding reps it’s pretty tough to add weight outside of weighted vests – using dumbbells or a bar is pretty risky for a movement which is so reliant on balance.
+Also, once you’ve mastered the movement and started adding reps it’s pretty tough to add weight outside of weighted vests – using dumbbells or a bar is pretty risky for a movement that is so reliant on balance.

 How to Do a Pistol Squat

 - To begin, place both arms straight out in front of your chest